VMware Blockchain terminologies and concepts are commonly used throughout the product documentation.

 - Authenticated Key-Value Ledger

-To prove facts about smart contracts on the platform and to allow access to a privacy-aware verifiable source of truth, VMware Blockchain stores the state of the blockchain in an authenticated key-value data structure.
+To prove facts about smart contracts on the platform and allow access to a privacy-aware verifiable source of truth, VMware Blockchain stores the state of the blockchain in an authenticated key-value data structure.
 This data structure is part of the Replica nodes in the Replica network.

 A data structure that holds a group of records.
 These groups of records create a block, and these blocks are linked using cryptography.